isomerpages/moe-aes/_departments/Mathematics.md

 </body>
 <br>

-<p style="text-align:center;">Learning Probability using Games<br>There is also regular and timed practice to develop computational, estimation, reasoning and algebraic manipulation skills and weekly Booster Programmes to support lower progress students from Secondary 1 to 4.</p>
+<p style="text-align:center;">Learning Probability using Games<br><br>There is also regular and timed practice to develop computational, estimation, reasoning and algebraic manipulation skills and weekly Booster Programmes to support lower progress students from Secondary 1 to 4.</p>

 <style>
 img {